oliver825/bioplastic-designer/README.md

 ## Download and run

-No Python needed — just download, unzip, and open.
+No Python neccesary.
+Just download, unzip, and open.
 Get the file for your system from the [Releases page](../../releases).

 **Windows**
 1. Download `BioplasticDesigner-Windows.zip`.